-Set this to a dict of metadata values the ESP should store with the message, for later search and retrieval.
+If your ESP supports tracking arbitrary metadata, you can set this to a dict of metadata values the ESP should store with the message, for later search and retrieval.
+This can be useful with Anymail's status tracking webhooks.

 ESPs have differing restrictions on metadata content.
 For portability, it's best to stick to alphanumeric keys, and values that are numbers or strings.